 Simple dinner at a café or restaurant = 60-100 shekels

-These dates are for 2013.
-For a current list of public holidays go to: http://www.worldtravelguide.net/Israel/public-holidays
+Please note these dates are for 2017.
+For a current list of public holidays in Israel go to: http://www.worldtravelguide.net/israel/public-holidays

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.

 1. Be considerate of Israel’s customs, traditions, religion and culture.

 2. Dress modestly and respectfully when visiting Orthodox communities and areas.
 Shoulders to knees should be covered, especially when entering places of worship.